 When we say someone is a millionaire or billionaire it’s because, if we liquidated their assets and paid off their liabilities, they would, in theory, have that much cash remaining.
-However, if we liquidated their assets, eventually the fair market value of the assets would likely drop in value (scarcity model and mindset).
+However, if we liquidated their assets, eventually the fair market value of the assets would likely drop (scarcity model and mindset).

 The US Government can’t tax the same dollar twice.
 So, as of right now and my understanding, if I put 100 USD of after-tax money into a savings account and that 100 USD earns 10 USD in dividends, I could get taxed on the 10 USD but not the 100 USD which was already taxed.
 Only realized gains or losses have potential tax implications; not money that has already been taxed.
 (As of 2022, legislation is being considered that would tax unrealized gains for people with an income—or net worth—over a certain threshold.
-It seems like another way to combat hoarding and put money back into circulation; however, this would done by the Government, not the US Federal Reserve.)
+It seems like another way to combat hoarding and put money back into circulation; however, this would be done by the Government, not the US Federal Reserve.)

 I’m still looking for non-partisan primary sources for the following and, given the rules of the tax game, this seems reasonable.
 The majority (over 80 percent) of taxes collected by the US Government are collected from individuals, not corporations (not speculating why).
 97 percent of taxes paid come from 50 percent of tax payers.
 40 percent of taxes are paid by the top 1 percent of earners (those earning over 500,000 USD per year in taxable income).
 (Again, haven’t found primary sources that didn’t include some form of slant or misrepresentation of those numbers.)